ondalabs/OLGhostAlertView/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Descriptive text that provides more details than the title.
 Set in a regular, 15pt font.
 Can be `nil`.

 _timeout_
-&nbsp;&nbsp;&nbsp;&nbsp;Amount of seconds before the view is automatically dismissed.
+&nbsp;&nbsp;&nbsp;&nbsp;Time interval before the alert is automatically dismissed.

 _dismissible_
-&nbsp;&nbsp;&nbsp;&nbsp;Whether the view can be dismissed with a tap or not.
+&nbsp;&nbsp;&nbsp;&nbsp;Whether the alert can be dismissed with a tap or not.

 #### initWithTitle:message: